Stephen-Gates/report-gallery/docs/questions.md

 ## Technical Stack

 1. [What technology categories do we use to classify IT components?][inventory]
-1. [How are technology categories grouped?][factsheet-map-technical-stack]
+1. [How are technology categories structured?][factsheet-map-technical-stack]
 1. [What IT components are preferred to implement a technology category?][landscape-it-component-technical-stack]